Using Adobe Connect

 feed back into your microphone.
 This can always be avoided with

 decent earphones.
-The earphones are not essential on a computer that
+The earphones are less important on a computer that

-has an excellent feedback cancellation circuit: so what comes out of
+has an excellent feedback cancellation circuit: so most of what comes out of

 the speakers does not get fed back into the microphone.
 Modern